Slides 📊

 Validity of the PDF

-To establish that the normal PDF is legitimate, we must verify that it satisfies the two fundamental requirements for any probability density function.
+To establish that a normal PDF is legitimate, we must verify that it satisfies the two fundamental requirements for any probability density function.

 Property 1: Non-Negativity